 The State of Emergency will end on 23 May, and the curfew will be lifted at 06:00.
 Economic activities in Georgia will restart in six stages; a 2-week gap was planned between each stage, but the positive epidemiological situation has allowed things to move faster.
 Georgia has started local production and distribution of masks primarily intended for the general population use, as well as gloves and face shields.
 It is mandatory to wear a mask: at receptions in public or private institutions, meetings held in public or private institutions, and institutions where it is impossible to maintain a 2-meter distance.
 It will also be mandatory to wear a mask in elevators, shopping malls, high-risk indoor spaces, beauty salons and aesthetic medicine centres, general education, vocational and higher education institutions, as well as public transport and taxis.
+Staff in establishments that serves or deal with food must wear a mask and gloves.
 As of 15 June, individuals will be fined 20 GEL (about $6.6/€5.8) for not wearing face masks in closed public areas, public transport and taxis.
 Legal entities will be fined 500 GEL (about $164/€145).
 However, some exceptions will be made for minors under the age of six, people with disabilities and people who have health problems that prevent them from wearing a mask.

 According to the Government, the decisions have been made by considering the social and economic interests of citizens, but it is essential that people adhere to the basic rules and recommendations to avoid the risk of further spread.
 If the pandemic situation worsens the restrictions may be reimplemented.

 Stage 1 of the 3-month Crisis Response Plan was put forward on 24 April, is in place from 27 April 2020 and restrictions to support physical distancing have been gradually lifted

 - Taxi services have reopened (maximum 2 passengers who must sit in the back)